Become a tax champion: essential tax information for nonresident student athletes in the US!

 • And more!

-As a result, in theory, student athletes are now entitled to earn more income than ever before.
+Because of this, student athletes are now entitled to earn more income than ever before.

 Whether it’s scholarship, endorsements or royalties – there are many different streams of income that athletes in the US can pursue.